tmart234/TMTool/README.md

 Scripts for .htm report files:
 - fix_report_hyperlinks.py - This script will fix report hyperlinks that are broken since MS TMT encodes HTML entities within their generated report

-- confluence.py (work in progress) - Script will publish a HTML report to confluence
+- confluence.py - Script will publish a HTML and docx report to confluence as an attachment

 View threat_modeling_notes.txt for more